Jose Trevino Player Props: Yankees vs. Twins

 - Trevino has a home run and a walk while batting .222.

-- In three games this season, Trevino has picked up an RBI, with more than one RBI once.
+- Trevino has driven in a run in three games this year (37.5%), including one multiple-RBI game.

-- He has scored in four games this season (50.0%), but has had no multi-run games.
+- He has scored a run in four of eight games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.